UNDERGRADUATE

 What skills will you gain?

-Upon completing the English LIterature program, you’ll be ready to…
+Upon completing the English Literature program, you’ll be ready to…

 • Analyze American and British literature across multiple time periods.